Projections and whiteboards

 |---|---|---|

-| template | template. | template.sprint-retro, template.flow-diagram, template.system-context |
+| template: | template. | template.sprint-retro, template.flow-diagram, template.system-context |

-| figure | figure. | figure.mindmap-node, figure.api-endpoint |
+| figure: | figure. | figure.mindmap-node, figure.api-endpoint |

-| layout | layout. | layout.architecture-layers |
+| layout: | layout. | layout.architecture-layers |

 | primitive | primitive. | primitive.rectangle, primitive.arrow, primitive.text |